 Because our mission is to create a more tolerant society, we invest great effort and resources into public education and outreach.
 Our research projects are conducted with outreach in mind, which means our researchers are also working with local communities, schools and organisations to disseminate their research findings.

 Our education-related training is flexible and tailored to your needs.
 We can now host courses at the Woolf Institute's purpose built offices in central Cambridge, or bring them to you or your workplace.

-Teaching our own and other faiths in schools: International Issues in Religious Education
+- Research Project: Teaching our own and other faiths in schools: International Issues in Religious Education

 The Woolf Institute's transatlantic project, Teaching our own and other faiths in schools: International Issues in Religious Education, was organised in conjunction with the University of Cambridge Faculty of Education.
 This project aimed to identify and share international best practice in teaching RE with a view to providing high quality professional development for schools and teachers in the UK and US.
 The particular sample of schools chosen to participate are secondary schools, largely with a Muslim, Jewish or Christian faith foundation - and a few state secularist schools in the UK.

 Through an international Symposium and Conference this project identified principles for teaching and learning about other faiths, in both countries, which are both culturally sensitive and theologically aware.
 These principles were then disseminated across schools in the US and UK via a written report and toolkit.